Turnip crinkle virus: Arabidopsis thaliana resistance to TCV

 Much research has been done on TCV and the way that it affects Arabidopsis thaliana (thale cress).
-Arabidopsis tents to be very susceptible to TCV, along with several other species other than turnips.
+Arabidopsis tends to be very susceptible to TCV, along with several other species other than turnips.
 It is used for research as its susceptibility and simplicity make it a good model organism.
 Research has shown that only satellite C produces any symptoms in Arabidopsis.
 The same research has shown that how much the plant is affected by the Virus depends largely on the ecotype, as the Dijon-ecotype of Arabidopsis thaliana seems to be far more susceptible than other types.
 It has also been shown that light affects the resistance of Arabidopsis to TCV, and that inoculations proved to be ineffective without the plant being exposed to light.
 Research has also been done on what part of TCV is recognized by the strains of Arabidopsis that are resistant to TCV, and it appears to be the Amino terminus of the coat protein.
 This was determined by using Viruses both with and without the Amino terminus.